ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ### Operations Supported by Clients {#client-operations}

-It is expected that a Client minimally supports the following set of operations and corresponding interactions with the KDC.
+It is expected that a Client minimally supports the following set of primary operations and corresponding interactions with the KDC.

 * FETCH request to ace-group/ , in order to retrieve group names associated to group identifiers.